serendeepia/playbook/_docs/1_2_communication.md

 ### One on One

 The [one on one meetings](https://medium.com/swlh/how-to-run-the-best-one-on-one-meetings-a2e001e64612) are a way to connect the managers with the people who reports to them.
 This is the best opportunity to raise issues to your manager and also to get to know each other more deeply.
-You don't have to talk only about work in you one on one meetings.
-Actually we suggest you to also use them as some help you with your [career path](/2-3-career-path).
+You don't have to talk only about work in your one on one meetings.
+Actually, we suggest you to also use them for some help with your [career path](/2-3-career-path).

 One on one meetings should be done every 2 weeks and last 30 minutes.